sara-gino/PizzaHotProject/README.md

 # PizzaHotProject
-Pizza website Manage payment orders and users node.js
+Pizza website mnage payment orders and users.node.js
 # Description
 The micro service provides a service to the pizza website's reservation system in a secure manner, user management and reservations.